Andy1994/SimpleSwiftSnippets/README.md

 Note: Create the folder if it doesn't exist already.
 It is created by Xcode when user adds his first custom snippet.

 ## Usage
-I named all completion shortcuts to `s...`. for example, you can input 'slabel' to create UILabel code snippets.
+I named all completion shortcuts to `s...`.
+For example, you can input 'slabel' to create UILabel code snippets.

 ### Placeholder tokens
 If you want to add this nice placeholder in rounded blue rect simply put it between `<#` and `#>` and it will be transformed in both editor and final snippet.